NHOrus/srwq-compilation/episode-06.md

 The DGG-04's head turns and looks at the crushed remains of the Tausendfeussler's port toilet in its hand. *I'm afraid mid-air aircraft maintenance is not one of my functions.*

-"But...No!!
+"But...
+No!!
 It wasn't supposed to be like this!
 All I wanted was everyone to listen to me and maybe service me sexually every so often!!"

 *From my limited experience, getting large numbers of people to do those kinds of things is not trivial.*

-"Look, just...Just save them, and then we..We can make some fake medical evidence!!
+"Look, just...
+Just save them, and then we...
+We can make some fake medical evidence!!
 We'll pretend you can scan my brain, and then you can say that it's not my fault, that I have brain problems from all the stuff the School did to me, put codes and viruses in my head.
 Then we can get back together again."

 You're vaguely aware that your eyes are tearing up at this point.

 *That... is one possibility, but its complicated by them not only having doubts in you, but doubts in me due to my actions.
 We would have to construct a massive web of lies, which given the collection of personalities aboard the Tausendfuessler, would probably only work on some of them.

-The other possibility...is for you to cut your ties, and come to meet my friends.*
+The other possibility... is for you to cut your ties, and come to meet my friends.*

 "NO!
 I don't want any of your silly robot friends!!
 I want my friends!!."